ApprenticeAI/frapy/docs/topics/settings.rst

 Import path of a given :mod:`~twisted.internet.reactor`.

-Scrapy will install this reactor if no other reactor is installed yet, such as when the ``frapy`` CLI program is invoked or when using the :class:`~frapy.crawler.CrawlerProcess` class.
+Frapy will install this reactor if no other reactor is installed yet, such as when the ``frapy`` CLI program is invoked or when using the :class:`~frapy.crawler.CrawlerProcess` class.